SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

         - *IDP Display Name* = `Poetry Slam Manager IAS`
         - The field value of *OIDC Discovery URL* is constructed using the pattern _https://\<sap-business-one-server\>/.well-known/openid-configuration_
         - *Claim Name* = `mail`
-        - As *Email Domain*, enter `<domain-name-of-the-email-ids>` (for example, *sap.com*).
+        - As the *Email Domain*, enter `<domain-name-of-the-email-ids>` (for example, *sap.com*).
 Make sure that you enter the domain name of the user e-mail ID specific to your use case.
         > Note: *Client ID and Client Secret* are obtained from the application created in the *Identity Authentication service* (see _4.
 Create a new application in the *Identity Authentication service* admin UI_).

         > Note: Copy the **Redirect URI** field value, which will be used in the creation of a new Identity Authentication service application in the next steps.